Castleshaw Roman Fort

 Castleshaw Roman fort was a castellum in the Roman province of Britannia.
 Although there is no evidence to substantiate the claim, it has been suggested that Castleshaw Roman fort is the site of Rigodunum, a Brigantian settlement.
 The remains of the fort are located on Castle Hill on the eastern side of Castleshaw Valley at the foot of Standedge but overlooking the valley.
 The hill is on the edge of Castleshaw in Greater Manchester.
 The fort was constructed in c.
 AD 79, but fell out of use at some time during the 90s.
 It was replaced by a smaller fortlet, built in c.
 105, around which a civilian settlement grew.
 It may have served as a logistical and administrative centre, although it was abandoned in the 120s.

 The site has been the subject of antiquarian and archaeological investigation since the 18th century, but the civilian settlement lay undiscovered until the 1990s.
-The fort, fortlet, and civilian settlement are all protected as a Scheduled Ancient Monument, recognising its importance as a "nationally important" archaeological site or historic building, and protecting it against unauthorised change.
+The fort, fortlet, and civilian settlement are all protected as a scheduled monument, recognising its importance as a "nationally important" archaeological site or historic building, and protecting it against unauthorised change.